n-hass/autosleep/README.md

 Your defined activity checks will all be run together every set number of seconds defined in your configuration file.
 They will all be checked iteratively and will short circuit; if one check returns that the system is active, the remaining checks will be skipped.

 # Installation
+1. Clone this repo
+2. Build with `cargo build --release`
+3. Run `sudo install.sh`
-Clone this repo and run the `install.sh` script to build the binary application and install it, the systemd service and the configuration files with a couple demonstrative checks in the directory `/etc/autosleep.d/checks`.
+This will: build the binary application and move it to `/usr/local/bin`, install the systemd service and the configuration files with a couple demonstrative checks in the directory `/etc/autosleep.d/checks`.

 # Configuration
 Edit the file `/etc/autosleep.d/autosleep.conf` for changing the configuration.
 The configuration is almost a strict subset of [autosuspend's](https://autosuspend.readthedocs.io/en/v4.3.1/)